craftercms/docs/source/by-role/index.rst

     :width: 20 %
     :target: developer/index.html

-|developerByRole| For the developer learning how to develop on CrafterCMS, please start :ref:`here<newIa-developer>`.
+|developerByRole| For the developer learning how to develop on CrafterCMS, please start :ref:`here<developer>`.

 ----------------------
 For the Content Author